dax8it/ATJIUJITSU-REAL-NEW/content/pages/about.md

 - - -

-# Welcome to ATJIUJITSUNYC - Jackson Heights
+# Welcome to @JIU-JITSU NYC - Jackson Heights

 ## Martial Arts for Adults and Kids

 Through classes focusing on mixed martial arts such as Brazilian Jiu-Jitsu, Judo, Muay Thai, Yoga, and Kickboxing.
-The goal of AT Jiu-Jitsu NYC is to provide members the opportunity to be able to grow as individuals by gaining a better sense of themselves in both mind and body, all while learning about the sport and self-defense aspects of these martial arts.
-Members will walk out of at Jiu-Jitsu NYC feeling empowered and confident.
-AT Jiu-Jitsu NYC will work with members to set personalized goals and prove that these set objections can be reached, despite any existing limitations.
+The goal of @Jiu-Jitsu NYC is to provide members the opportunity to be able to grow as individuals by gaining a better sense of themselves in both mind and body, all while learning about the sport and self-defense aspects of these martial arts.
+Members will walk out of @Jiu-Jitsu NYC feeling empowered and confident. @Jiu-Jitsu NYC will work with members to set personalized goals and prove that these set objections can be reached, despite any existing limitations.

 # Get started now!